cyclr/docs/pages/v2/05-application-connectors/authentication/ms-teams.md

 ### Enable permissions

-Each endpoint requires permissions to be enabled in Azure Active Directory to use.
-More information on permissions can be found [here](https://docs.microsoft.com/en-us/graph/permissions-reference).
+Each endpoint requires you to enable permissions in Azure Active Directory before you can use them.
+For more information, see the Microsoft documentation on [permissions](https://docs.microsoft.com/en-us/graph/permissions-reference).

 To set permissions for your application, from the application overview:

 1. Under the **Manage** heading, select **API permissions**.
 2. Select **Add a permission**.
-3. Under the **Microsoft APIs** tab, **Microsoft Graph**.
+3. Under the **Microsoft APIs** tab, select **Microsoft Graph**.
-4. Select **Delegated permissions** or **Application permissions** depending on the authentication type you are using.
+4. Select **Delegated permissions** or **Application permissions**, depending on the authentication type you are using.
 5. Select the required permissions.
 6. Select **Add permissions**.

-To setup permissions for all methods for application permissions, use the following permissions:
+To set up permissions for all methods for application permissions, use the following permissions:

 - CallRecords.Read.All
 - ChannelMember.Read.All